osandov/osandov-linux/README.md

-# My `~/linux` infrastructure
+# My development scripts

-This is a collection of scripts and notes that I use for Linux kernel development.
+This is a collection of scripts and notes that I use for Linux development.

 ## Top-level directories

 - `bin`: scripts that I add to my `$PATH`
-- `configs`: kernel configs
+- `configs`: Linux kernel Kconfig files
 - `modules`: experimental/testing kernel modules
 - `notes`: various development notes
-- `packages`: Arch Linux packages used for development
 - `scripts`: tests, bug reproducers, and other one-off scripts

 ## VM Setup